Montgomery Village Master Plan

 - NEW!
 County Council action on SMA H-112 will occur on June 21, 2016.

 - Sectional Map Amendment, H-112 was filed with the County Council.
 The public hearing on this item was June 14, 2016 at 1:30 p.m.
-For more information regarding the public hearing, please click here [PDF].
+View more information regarding the public hearing.

 MVMatters is Archived!

 Are you looking for the #MVPlan’s community participation materials, timeline, maps or previous events?
-You may find all the information used for community outreach by clicking here.
+Find all the information used for community outreach.